badiba/raytracer/README.md

 # Introduction

 A C++ ray-tracer that is capable of parsing static scenes, and applying several ray-tracing methods to produce photo-realistic images.
 Here is a very basic example.
-More complex ones are available in the [web page](https://badiba.github.io/raytracer/).
+You may reach all of the resulting images by navigating through the versions below.

 ![Sc](/assets/hw1-bunny-correct.jpg)

 > Bunny Scene

 This repository is newly created.
-My goal is to refactor my old code which was written a long time ago, while I was a student.
+My goal is to refactor my old code which was written a long time ago.
 Refactoring process is still ongoing.
 The old repository is available [here](https://github.com/badiba/raytracer-795).
 Different versions of the Ray Tracer are provided below.
 Version at the top is the latest.
 Each version contains:

 - Brief explanations of what is being added in that version.
 - Resulting images in that version.